Understanding 3D Object Interaction from a Single Image: Implementation

 \mypar{Balance of loss functions.} Since we use multiple loss functions for each prediction and each loss has a different range, they need to be balanced.
 We treat the weights of losses as hyperparameters and tune them accordingly.
 The weights of movable, rigidity, articulation class, and action losses are 0.5.
 The weights of mask losses (both focal loss~\cite{lin2017focal} and DICE~\cite{milletari2016vnet}) are 2.0.
 The weights of box L1 loss is 5.0 and generalized IoU loss is 2.0.
 The weights of axis angle loss is 1.0 and axis offset loss is 10.0.
 The weights of affordance loss is 100.0.
 The weights of depth losses are 1.0.
 For both focal losses of segmentation masks and affordance map, we use $\gamma=2$.
 For the focal loss of segmentation mask, we use $\alpha=0.25$ to balance positive and negative examples.
 In affordance we use the standard $\alpha = 0.95$ since there are much more negatives than positives.

-\mypar{Training details.} The ResNet-50 backbone is pretrained on ImageNet and we freeze all BN layers.
-Other parts is trained from scratch.
+\mypar{Training details.} The image encoder, prompt encoder and the mask decoder are pretrained on Segment-Anything~\cite{kirillov2023segany}.
+To save gpu memory, we use SAM-ViT-b as the image encoder, which is the lightest pretrained model.
+The other heads (e.g. affordance) are trained from scratch.
 We use an AdamW optimizer~\cite{loshchilov2017decoupled} of the learning rate $10^{-4}$ and train the model for 200 epochs.
 The input and output resolution is 768$\times$1024.
 The batch size is 2.
-We train the model on four NVIDIA A40 gpu.
+We train the model on four NVIDIA A40 gpu, with distributed data parallel.

 \mypar{Rendering 3D Interaction.} Given all these predictions, we are able to predict the potential 3D object interaction of articulated objects from a single image.
 For articulated objects with a rotation axis, we first backproject the predicted 2D axis to 3D, based on the predicted depth~\cite{Qian22}.
 We then rotate the object point cloud along the 3D axis and project it back to 2D.
 We fit a homography between the rotated object points and the original one, using RANSAC~\cite{fischler1981random}.
 Finally, we warp the homography on the original object mask.
 There is a similar procedure for articulated objects with a translation axis.
 Instead, we estimate an average surface normal of the object, and use it as the direction of translation axis~\cite{liu2018planenet,liu2019planercnn,Qian22}.
 Moreover, the interaction of deformable objects is high dependent of its material, which is difficult to predict from pure visual cues~\cite{yang2022touch}.
 On the other hand, freeform objects can be moved without any constraints.
 Therefore, in this paper, we only render 3D interaction for articulated objects.
 We use pytorch3D~\cite{ravi2020pytorch3d} and opencv to implement the projection and homography fitting.
 Final results are shown in the animation video.